wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 In the first scenario the red team did compromise employee computers.
-So option A is the final outcome and is coded as 1.
-In the second scenario the computer compromises remained undetected for more than 7 days, so option C is the final outcome, coded as 1.
+So option A is the outcome and is coded as 1.
+In the second scenario the computer compromises remained undetected for more than 7 days, so option C is the outcome, coded as 1.

 | Scenario           | A (compromise occurs)     | B (no compromise) |